 Health Integration Network (NE LHIN) and the Government of Ontario, and through community donations.

 The program provides free therapy services in the Districts of Muskoka and Parry Sound to women who: are survivors of sexual assault; have experienced childhood sexual abuse; and/or, have been subjected to sexual harassment.
 Staff members work toward integrating this program with those of other community agencies, in order to enhance the services which are offered to women.

 SAIL (Sexual Assault Intervention for Living) We also provide a trauma informed, four stage group therapy program which includes psycho-education at stage 1 and 2 and then trauma therapy, CBT and Dialectical Behaviour Therapy, in an expressive arts model in the latter stages.
 Groups are closed for 16 sessions, and two sessions are held yearly.
 We have two Masters level therapists and one part time social work therapist who provide the long term therapy programs.

 A psychiatric consultation through telemedicine is possible through the SAIL program.
 Due to volumes, women may wait up to 3 months for stage 1 group and then a year or more before they move on to stage 3.

 PROGRAMS & SERVICES

 Services include an educational workshop series and group and/or individual therapy.
 Therapy functions to support women and assist them to self-define through a feminist therapy model (and by utilizing a variety of other approaches), while working toward resolution of the impact of sexual assault, childhood sexual abuse, and/or sexual harassment.
-Many of our clients have experienced intimate partner violence, as well.
+Many of our clients have experienced intimate partner violence, sexual harassment or criminal harassment as well.